Why has Council changed the scope of the Surf Coast Aquatic and Health Centre?

 Are these additional ESD elements included in the project budget?

-Yes, in the $46.8m cost estimate.
-Council will need to seek further funding to make the facility fully electric to meet community expectations regarding the environmental impacts and to ensure emissions reduction targets are met at all three levels of government.
+Yes, in the $46.8m cost estimate, to meet community expectations regarding the environmental impacts and to ensure emissions reduction targets are met at all three levels of government.

 Why have Environmentally Sustainable Design (ESD) if it costs more?